-To start, look at the two cheat sheets and narrow them down to potential clusters of the functional and emotional benefits.
-Match what consumers want and what your brand does best.
-Take three of the zones from each cheat sheet and add 2-3 support words per zone to create a cluster.
-Below are key benefit words we will use to set up Gray’s Cookies as one of our examples of brand positioning statements.
+To start, look at the two cheat sheets and narrow them down to potential clusters of functional and emotional benefits.
+Ideally, match what consumers want and what your brand does best.
+Then, take three zones from each cheat sheet and add 2-3 support words per zone to create a cluster.
+For example, below are key benefit words we will use to set up Gray’s Cookies as one of our examples of brand positioning statements.

 How to find the winning space that differentiates your brand in the market

-First, you can see the “guilt-free” consumer benefit is highly motivating and highly ownable for the brand, landing in the winning zone.
-This space is the best to differentiate your brand from others in the market.
+First, the “guilt-free” consumer benefit is highly motivating and highly ownable for the brand, landing in the winning zone.
+This space best differentiates your brand from others in the market.

 - First, all fish live in water (premise)

 - Therefore, tuna live in the water (conclusion)

 In a brand positioning statement, the main consumer benefit is the conclusion, with a need for two support points as the premises.
 Therefore, the reason to believe (RTB) should never be the conclusion.
 If pure logic teaches us that two premises are enough to draw any conclusion, then you only need two RTBs.